 Freeze: You can freeze leftover cooked salmon for up to 3 months in an airtight container.

-Wild salmon is more healthy option than farmed.
-Although it is more dry.
-Make sure not to overcook and follow recipe instructions.:)
+Wild salmon is more lean than farmed salmon and can come out dry.
+Make sure not to overcook and by following recipe instructions.:)

 Did you make this recipe?
 Please give it a star rating in the comments.